christophgil/ZIPsFS/README.md

 By default, ZIP files are displayed as folders with the suffix *.Content*.
 This behavior can be customized in the ZIPsFS_configuration.c file.

-The default configuration includes a few exceptions tailored to specific use cases:

-Mass Spectrometry Compatibility:
+The default configuration includes a few exceptions tailored to specific use cases in Mass Spectrometry Compatibility:

-  - For ZIP files whose names start with a year and end with .d.Zip, the virtual folder will instead end with .d to satisfy naming conventions of mass spectrometry software.
+  - For ZIP files whose names start with a year and end with .d.Zip, the virtual folder will instead end with *.d*.

   - Flat File Display: For some mass spectrometry formats where files are not organized into subfolders within the ZIP archive, the contents are shown directly in the file list, rather than